openlattice/openlattice-help-site-old/_guides/integrations-2.md

         SimplePayload payload  = new SimplePayload( csvpath);
 ```

-<div style="color:black; border: 1px solid black; padding: 10px; background-color: lightgrey; border-radius:5px; text-align: center;">Please note, if one has data from a SQL server that one would like to connect directly to, there is additional code that can read data from your server directly to OpenLattice's databases, sidestepping the need for data transfer using .csv or other files, once the proper data sharing agreements and permissions are in place.
+<div style="color:black; border: 1px solid black; padding: 10px; background-color: yellow; border-radius:5px; text-align: center;">Please note, if one has data from a SQL server that one would like to connect directly to, there is additional code that can read data from your server directly to OpenLattice's databases, sidestepping the need for data transfer using .csv or other files, once the proper data sharing agreements and permissions are in place.
 A guide for this specific situation is being written.
 At present, please email <a href="mailto:support@topenlattice.com">support@openlattice.com</a>  for a meeting to discuss this possibility.</div><br>

 ## 5. Define your integration